sukanyagurav/reactjs-interview-questions/README.md

 5.  ### What is the difference between Element and Component?

     An _Element_ is a plain object describing what you want to appear on the screen in terms of the DOM nodes or other components. _Elements_ can contain other _Elements_ in their props.
 Creating a React element is cheap.
 Once an element is created, it cannot be mutated.
+An element is the smallest building block of a user interface in React or HTML.
+It represents a single instance of a DOM node or a UI element, like a button, input field, or paragraph.
+In React, elements are immutable and describe what should be rendered on the UI.

     The JavaScript representation(Without JSX) of React Element would be as follows: